The Diet Everyone Should Be Talking About

 I’d taken a weekend trip with just one kid, which—since usually all three compete for my attention like it’s a sequined pantsuit and they’re headed to Studio 54—felt totally liberating.
 Returning home with the baby enclosed in a front pack, I found myself able to look around, truly processing my surroundings rather than having the world slide by in a blur.
 It’s not that I’m ordinarily dazed or anything—quite the opposite actually: it takes narrow focus on my little balls of energy to keep them from tripping people, dismantling things, and endangering themselves.

 But that day, I was able to walk out of the jetway and make eye contact with folks waiting to board the outbound flight.
 I even read the overhead signs with enough attention to head in the right direction for once.
-When the corridor t-boned into one of those market-type stores that conveniently offers water and M&Ms for five times the normal price, I spent almost a full minute staring at a brightly lit spread of magazine covers.
+When the corridor t-boned into one of those market-type stores that conveniently offers water and M&Ms for five times the normal price, it is sold at the price of viagra, but it’s better to read about it on another website, I spent almost a full minute staring at a brightly lit spread of magazine covers.

 All weekend, I’d felt confident.
 Sure, I’m ten pounds over my pre-baby weight, and only the stretchier items in my closet fit.
 I’ve got a bit of muffin ready to peek out over the top of too-tight pants.
 But I’m not huge.
 My general shape is the same as before, just at a different scale.
 And there’s nothing sad-sack about my boobs, er, well at least not when they’re filled with breast milk.